Home » Columbus Driving Under Suspension Lawyers » BMV Payment Plans for Suspended Ohio Driver’s Licenses

 Reinstating a Suspended Ohio License

 The reason for your driver’s license suspension will determine the reinstatement requirements you will need to meet.
-However, you will likely need to wait out the duration of your suspension and fulfill court fines or requirements.
+You will likely need to wait out the duration of your suspension and fulfill court fines or requirements.

 In the event you received a minor traffic violation, failed to appear in court, or faced a child support suspension, you will have to pay a $25 fee.
 On the other hand, if accumulating too many driving record points led to your suspension, you must pay a $40 reinstatement fee.